 Which CANSail 1 & 2 session should I take?

 It basically comes down to your schedule and inclination.
-If you're keen, don't mind the cold, and want to make the most of the sailing season, then the May session is best for you.
+If you're keen, don't mind the cold, and want to make the most of the sailing season, then a May session is best for you.
 If you prefer warmer weather and still want to make the most of the season, then the June session is best for you.
 If you want the warmest possible weather and the calmest winds, then the July session is best for you.

 I can't make all the classes, how important is attendance?

-We also ask that all students arrive for class by 6pm.
+We also ask that all students arrive for class before 6pm.
 Our boats can only remain on the water until sunset, so any lost time early in the evening will cut into precious on-the-water training time.

 How important is it to practice outside of class, how do I get out sailing?

 Our experience has been that students who practice the most get the most out of the course.
 We offer organized Social Sailing Thursday nights: arrive at the club by 6pm, ask for the Beach Captain, and let it be known that you are a new sailor looking to get out for a sail.
 You will be matched up with a more experienced sailor, and away you go.
 You are also welcome and encouraged to come down on weekends, make some new friends, and get out sailing.